meefik/neux/README.md

   }, {
     tag: 'ul',
     children: () => {
-      // Redraw the list if any child element is added, replaced or removed.
+      // Redraw the list if any child items is added, replaced or removed.
-      // Any updates inside children are ignored. return state.list.$$map((item) => {
+      // Any updates inside nested objects are ignored. return state.list.$.map((item) => {
         return {
           tag: 'li',
           children: [{